transcelerate/ddf-sdr-platform/README.md

 ```
 See the System Maintenance Guide for Docker and .env settings to ensure that the early release CORE binary is used.

+See the System Maintenance Guide for Docker and .env settings to ensure that the early release CORE binary is used.

 ### Production Environment

 The production Docker Compose runs using the published, prebuilt docker images of the API and UI: